CCurl/r4/README.md

 There are multiple goals for r4:

 - Freedom from the need for a multiple gigabyte tool chain and the edit/compile/run/debug loop for developing everyday programs.
 Of course, you need one of these monsters to build r4, but at least after that, you are free of them.
 - Many programming environments use tokens and a large SWITCH statement in a loop to execute the user's program.
-In those systems, the machine code (aka - byte-code ... the cases in the SWITCH statement) are often arbitrarily assigned and are not human-readable, so they have no meaning to the programmer when looking at the code that is actually being executed.
-Additionally there is a compiler that is needed in order to work in that environment.
+In those systems, the machine code (aka - the byte-code ... the cases in the SWITCH statement) are often arbitrarily assigned and are not human-readable, so they have no meaning to the programmer when inspecting the code that is actually being executed.
 In these enviromnents, there is a steep learning curve; the programmer needs to learn: (1) the user environment, (2) the hundreds or thousands of user functions (or "words" in Forth), and (3) how they work together.
-I wanted to avoid as much as that as possible, and have only one thing to learn: the machine code.
+I wanted to avoid as much of that as possible, and have only one thing to learn: the machine code.
-- A simple, minimal, and interactive programming environment that is easy to modify and enhance.
+- A minimal implementation that is "intuitively obvious upon casual inspection" and easy to extend as necessary.
+- An interactive programming environment.
+- The ability to use the same environment on my personal computer as well as development boards.
 - An environment that can be deployed to many different types of development boards via the Arduino IDE.
-- The ability to use the same environment on my personal computer as well as development boards.
 - Short commands so that there is not a lot of typing needed.

 ## The implementation of r4